Biden vows to finish Kabul evacuation, avenge US deaths

 The airlift continued Thursday despite warnings of vehicle-borne bomb threats near the airport.
 The White House said 13,400 people had been evacuated in the 24 hours that ended early Thursday morning Washington time.
 Those included 5,100 people aboard U.S. military planes and 8,300 on coalition and partner aircraft.
 That was a substantial drop from the 19,000 airlifted by all means the day before.

-Associated Press writers Lolita C. Baldor in Washington and James LaPorta in Boca Raton, Florida, contributed to this report.
+Associated Press writers Aamer Madhani and Lolita C. Baldor in Washington and James LaPorta in Boca Raton, Florida, contributed to this report.

 Credit: Evan Vucci